 An Introduction to Cumulative Impact Assessment – Why and Where to Begin?

-About the Webinar Series This webinar series is being co-organized by HEI’s Environmental Justice program and Energy Research Program as part of a special project: Designing a Cumulative Impact Assessment for an Oil and Gas Community in the United States.
-This series of webinars will inform the conceptualization of the design for oil and gas communities and aims to bring together voices from academia, government, industry, and communities across the field of impact assessment.
+About the Webinar Series This webinar series is being co-organized by HEI’s Community Health and Environmental Research Initiatives program and Energy research program as part of a special project aimed at providing a roadmap that can inform CI assessment using example contexts from oil and gas communities in the United States.
+This series of webinars inform the conceptualization of the project and aims to bring together voices from academia, government, industry, and communities across the field of impact assessment.

 Overview of the Webinar This webinar, co-organized by HEI Energy and HEI’s EJ program, will introduce the topic of cumulative impacts research and cumulative impact assessment.
 The primary goal is to gain a broad understanding of cumulative impact assessment, and the challenges and opportunities associated with designing and conducting these assessments.